4 2 6

 - In type 2 diabetes occurs when the body becomes less efficient in using insulin to reduce blood glucose levels.
 This means less glucose is absorbed by the body leaving it to accumulate in the blood.

-In both types of a diabetes diet is an important factor in controlling blood glucose levels.
+In both types of diabetes, diet is an important factor in controlling blood glucose levels.